 You may already be familiar with some of the more popular functions of Google Analytics , which allows you to learn how users interact with your website.
 Beyond user behaviour on your website such as the amount of time and what pages they are viewing, did you know that you can also gain insight into who your visitors are?

-Through the Audience Report in Google Analytics, you can learn details about your website visitors such as:
+Through the Google Analytics dashboard, you can learn details about your website and app visitors and create advanced audience segments based on information such as:

-The Demographic Overview Report shows a snapshot of your audience make-up.
-By default, this report shows the demographics based on users, but you can change the key metric to another usage metric, such as bounce rate or session duration to see how various demographics interact with your website.
+The User Attributes Overview Report shows a snapshot of your audience make-up.
+By default, this report shows the demographics based on users, but you can click into each chart to view other key metrics such as bounce rate or session duration to see how various demographics interact with your website.

-Interest reports provides information on your online visitors’ interests, based on their web browsing behaviour across your website, and on other websites.
+Interest reports provide information on your online visitors’ interests, based on their web browsing behaviour across your website, and on other websites.

-Geographic reports give data on the locations and languages of your visitors, and are located by going to Audience, selecting Geographic, and then either Locations or Language.
+Geographic reports give data on the locations and languages of your visitors.

 The Location report, by default, reports on the top countries visiting your site.
 However, you can get even more detailed information by changing the main dimension from country to city.
 You’ll be able to see which cities are driving the most traffic to your site, as well what cities are driving conversions.
 Languages may be useful if you are wondering about translating any of your website content.

-The Mobile Overview Report provides information on how many of your website visitors access your site via a mobile device, tablet, or a desktop computer.
+The Tech Overview Report provides information on how many of your website visitors access your site via a mobile device, tablet, or a desktop computer in addition to details about the browser type, you can also learn what screen size they are.
 This can help to inform your marketing decisions, and to troubleshoot potential website issues.
-For example, if you find high bounce rates specifically for mobile device users, you may want to ensure that your website is fully-optimized for mobile.
+For example, if you find high bounce rates specifically for mobile device users, you may want to ensure that your website is fully optimized for mobile.

-While this is just a small sample of the power of Google Analytics, you can learn more by exploring the free Analytics Academy provided by Google.
+This is just a small sample of the power of Google Analytics – Learn more by exploring Google’s free Analytics Academy.